natewatson999/node-virustotal/README.md

 ```

 ## v3.postURLComment()
-This takes a URL, a string comment, and a standard callback.
+This takes a SHA256 hashed URL, a string comment, and a standard callback.
 The comment regarding the URL is posted to VirusTotal's database, and the response is returned in res.
 This returns this instance of the v3 object.

 ### Example

 ```
 const nvt = require('node-virustotal');
 const defaultTimedInstance = nvt.makeAPI();
+const hashed = nvt.sha256('http://wikionemore.com/');
-const theSameObject = defaultTimedInstance.postURLComment('http://wikionemore.com',"This URL is malicious.
+const theSameObject = defaultTimedInstance.postURLComment(hashed,"This URL is malicious.
 I'm just testing an API", function(err, res){
   if (err) {
     console.log('Well, crap.');
     console.log(err);